ObaroJoseph/Telecoms-Customer-Churn/README.md

 # Exploratory Data Analysis

 To perform Exploratory data analysis, **Matplotlib, plotly and Seaborn** were employed to generate insights.
 During the analysis, it was observed that the dataset exhibited a significant class imbalance.
-The majority class, labeled as "not Churn" (0), accounted for approximately 84% of the data points, while the minority class, labeled as "Churned" (1), comprised only around 20% of the datapoints.
+The majority class, labeled as "not Churn" (0), accounted for approximately 84% of the data points, while the minority class, labeled as "Churned" (1), comprised only around 16% of the datapoints.
 To overcome this class imbalance challenge, our machine learning algorithms incorporated the SMOTENN (Synthetic Minority Over-sampling Technique combined with Edited Nearest Neighbors) technique.
+Other Obsevations can be seen in [Here](https://github.com/ObaroJoseph/Customer-Churn/blob/main/Exploratory%20Analysis.ipynb)

 ![Alt text](image.png)